Ads keep this website free for you.

 See Vacant Unit Tax on the City of Ottawa website

-It was proposed that all owners of residential property in Hamilton would be required to declare the status of their property/properties annually, with the following provisions:
+All owners of residential property in Hamilton will be required to declare the status of their property/properties annually, with the following provisions:

 bulletResidential property is vacant if unoccupied for more than 183 days of the year, but there are exemptions